PolarExpress/marketplace-frontend/README.md

 - `test` - launch test runner
 - `storybook` - start Storybook.js.
   Note: by adding `?path=/onboarding` to the URL (or replacing an existing path if it is already there), a short guide to Storybook.js will be started.
 This is only possible as long as the default stories exist.
+- `test-storybook` - run the storybook tests and produces a coverage report.
+Requires a local running instance of storybook.

 ## Inspiration